stefanreuther/starbase-reloaded/PLAYER.md

   `n` is a digit between 1 and 5.
 The starbase will send up to `n`*1000 mc to the receiving starbase.
 The upper limit can be configured.
-If the planet doesn't have enough cash, fewer will be sent.
+If the planet doesn't have enough cash, it will send everything it has.
 If nobody is receiving, nothing will happen.

+  Because money transfers happen at the end of the turn, you can send money produced by taxation this turn.